 An icy treat before a run in the heat improves performance and lowers body temperature.

-Four summers ago I crewed for Dean Karnazes at the Badwater Ultramarathon.
+A few summers ago, I crewed for Dean Karnazes at the Badwater Ultramarathon.
 For some reason I asked Dean’s other three support crew if I could take the first turn pacing him, while he was still in Death Valley.
 I encountered no objections.
 I ran with Dean for 25 miles in 113-degree heat.
 I then bailed out and let the next pacer take a turn as Dean continued for another 92 miles (having already covered 18 miles before I started pacing him).

 It was an interesting experience.
 We kept Dean going by stopping our two vans after every mile and supplying him with cold drinks, pouring ice water over his head, and giving him ice to put under his hat (which always melted long before he’d covered the next mile).

-Granted, Dugas’ experiment was not done in the context of the Badwater Ultramarathon, but it was a fairly extreme test nevertheless for the 10 participants, who were not competitive runners: a treadmill run to exhaustion at ventilatory threshold intensity in a 95°F environment.
+Granted, Dugas’ experiment was not done in the context of the Badwater Ultramarathon, but it was a fairly extreme test nevertheless for the 10 participants, who were not competitive runners: a treadmill run to exhaustion at ventilatory threshold intensity in a 95-degree environment.
 This test was done twice, with at least five days between the sessions.
-Before one treadmill run to exhaustion in the heat the participants drank cold (39°F), flavored water.
-Before the second, otherwise identical session they ate an ice-cold (30°F) slushie of the same flavor and overall volume.
+Before one treadmill run to exhaustion in the heat the participants drank cold (39 degrees), flavored water.
+Before the second, otherwise identical session they ate an ice-cold (30 degrees) slushie of the same flavor and overall volume.

 There’s more, though.
-If the effects of the slushie on the subjects were entirely physiological, then they still would have quit running when their body temperature reached 102.3°F, as they did in the cold water trial.
+If the effects of the slushie on the subjects were entirely physiological, then they still would have quit running when their body temperature reached 102.3 degrees, just as they did in the cold water trial.
 And if this had been the case, they might have run only 5 minutes longer instead of 10 minutes.
-But in actuality the subjects were able to get even hotter inside before raising a white flag.
+But in actuality, the subjects were able to get even hotter inside before raising a white flag.

 This particular finding indicates that there was a psychological effect at work alongside the physiological effects.
 Further indications of this are to be seen in the fact that the subjects gave lower ratings of perceived effort and thermal sensation while running in the slushie trial than in the cold water trial.
 So it appears that, in addition to cooling them down, the slushie also made the subjects feel cooler and more comfortable, which enabled them to run to the point of reaching a higher core body temperature before they felt too hot and uncomfortable to continue.

 There aren’t too many Dean Karnazeses out there.
-Most runners avoid racing in temperatures of 95°F and above.
+Most runners avoid racing in temperatures of 95 degrees and above.
 But if you ever do, be sure to eat a slushie before you start.